rdking/ClassicJS/README.md

 # ClassicJS
 This is a library designed to provide fully privileged member support to ES6 classes.
 ClassicJS is little more than a wrapper function.
 However, unlike the great many other wrapper functions out there, this one doesn't focus on wrapping the target class.
 You can choose to wrap a new target class, an existing base class, or even no class at all.
 All you really need is a prototype object.
 ClassicJS will generate a class for you from that.

-## Features:
+## Features
 * Full support for private members, even when Proxy-wrapped.
 * Full support for protected members.
 * Full support for private static members.
 * Full support for protected static members.
-* Support for super access to ancestor data.
-* Support for static constructors.
+* Full support for prototype-modifiable field initialization.

-## Syntax:
+## How To Use
 There's 2 different ways you can use ClassicJS:

 1. As a base class: